-- typical time off work was 14.8 weeks compared to 5.3 weeks for all claims
+- typical time off work was 15.3 weeks compared to 5.5 weeks for all claims.

-- 90% of claims attributed to mental stress (see below)
+- 91% of claims attributed to mental stress (see below), and

-Between 2008–09 and 2012–13, around 90% of workers’ compensation claims involving a mental disorder were linked to work-related stress or mental stress—mental stress refers to the mechanism of injury describing work-related stress in claims data.
+Between 2010–11 and 2014–15, around 91% of workers’ compensation claims involving a mental health condition were linked to work-related stress or mental stress—mental stress refers to the mechanism of injury describing work-related stress in claims data.
 The most common mechanisms causing mental stress were:

 Most at risk occupations

-Over the five-year period reviewed by SWA, the occupations with the highest rate of claims for mental disorders were:
+Over the five-year period reviewed by SWA, the occupations with the highest rate of claims for mental health conditions were:

-- prison and security officers (2.5 claims per million hours), specifically prison officers (5.7)
+- prison and security officers (1.6 claims per million hours), specifically prison officers (4.0), and

 The highest occupation unit groups were:

-The nature of these occupation groups suggests that workers who receive compensation for a work-related mental disorder tend to be those who have high levels of interaction with other people, are often providing a public service and often doing their job in difficult and challenging circumstances.
+The nature of these occupation groups suggests that workers who receive compensation for a work-related mental health condition tend to be those who have high levels of interaction with other people, are often providing a public service and often doing their job in difficult and challenging circumstances.